Revo1999/cds-vis/assignment1/README.md

 ### Nearest Neighbor Sci-kit learn
 ![Description](out/nearest_neighbor.png?raw=true)

-Unlike ```compareHist()```, nearest neigbor uses the spatial information in the image files.
+Unlike ```compareHist()```, nearest neighbor uses the spatial information in the image files.
 Using VGG16 the model leverage deep learning techniques used in preprocessing of pictures, this type of feature extraction helps the models "understand" the images that they are presented.
 Nearest neighbor looks for cosine similarity between the pictures.

 In the results of it's clear it picks up the colour of the flowers better.
 This could be due to the spatial information of the pictures.
 As the colors typically is clustered.